genomic-medicine-sweden/meta-val/README.md

 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;
 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

-For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/metaval/usage) and the [parameter documentation](https://nf-co.re/metaval/parameters).
+For more details and further functionality, please refer to the [usage documentation](https://github.com/genomic-medicine-sweden/meta-val/blob/dev/docs/usage.md).

 ## Test data